mhartzel/ffcommander/README.md

 # What FFcommander can do for you
 Imho these things set FFcommander apart from other video processing programs I've used:

 - The **-sp** and **-sr** options let you burn subtitles on top of video while resizing and moving subs up or down right to the edge of the screen.
 This prevents subtitles ever being displayed on top of an actors face.
 The subtitle position at the edge of the video is automatically calculated based on video resolution.
+[See picture here](https://raw.githubusercontent.com/mhartzel/ffcommander/master/pictures/Options-sp_and-sr_repositions_and_resizes_subtitles-2.png)

 - Cut out parts of a longer video and create a compilation of these parts (option **-sf**).